U.S. Economic Sanctions

 Advance notice does not guarantee availability of or access to services.

 Members should be aware that their accounts and transactions may be subject to restriction without notice.
-When traveling to or through countries subject to sanctions, it is advised that members make certain that they have sufficient resources to accomplish their travel, in case of service disruption or account restriction.
+When traveling to or through countries subject to sanctions, you are advised to make sure you have sufficient resources to accomplish your travel in the event of service disruption or account restriction.

-Restrictions are not necessarily imposed by the credit union and may be a matter of lack of service availability in that area.
-For example, in some countries automated teller machines (ATMs) may not be widely available; credit cards may not be widely accepted, or there may be specific requirements for currency.
+Restrictions are not necessarily imposed by the credit union and may be due to a lack of service availability in that area.
+For example, in some countries automated teller machines (ATMs) may not be widely available, credit cards may not be widely accepted, or there may be specific requirements for currency.

 BFSFCU reserves the right, at our sole discretion, to refuse all orders from or deposits into an existing account.

 For additional information about Sanctions Programs and Country Information, visit the OFAC website.

 The U.S. Department of State publishes current travel alerts and warnings that may also